cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

-We consider chains that use a proof of stake mechanism based on the model of [weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/) in order to strengthen the assumptions required by the underlying consensus engine (e.g., [Tendermint](https://arxiv.org/pdf/1807.04938.pdf) requires that at most one third of the voting power is Byzantine).
+We consider chains that use a proof of stake mechanism based on the model of [weak subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/) in order to strengthen the assumptions required by the underlying consensus engine (e.g., [Tendermint](https://arxiv.org/pdf/1807.04938.pdf) requires that less than a third of the voting power is Byzantine).

 > **Background**: The next block in a blockchain is *validated* and *voted* upon by a set of pre-determined *full nodes*; these pre-determined full nodes are also known as *validators*.
 We refer to the validators eligible to validate a block as that block's *validator set*.